Shayan-Sen/ShayanSchool/README.md

 ```

 ### 3. Create a Database and Enable the `uuid-ossp` Extension
-Once the container is running, follow these steps to create a database named `practice` and enable the `uuid-ossp` extension:
+Once the container is running, follow these steps to create a database named `shayan` and enable the `uuid-ossp` extension:

 1. Access the PostgreSQL container:
    ```bash